 You will have been provided with a number to contact.
 Let your designated contact know if you become unwell with a temperature of more than 38°C or any of the other symptoms listed above so that further assessment and testing can be arranged.
-You should self-isolate at home and if you need medical advice call your GP or NHS 111.
+While you are waiting for assessment and/or the results of your test you should self-isolate at home and if you need medical advice call your GP or NHS 111.
 Do not visit your GP practice, and do not travel or go to work.
+If you receive a negative test result and no longer have symptoms, you do not have to continue isolating.
+However, if you then develop any further symptoms within the 21 days you should again report to your designated contact and self-isolate until assessed.